VinnyXP/ccwc/README.md

 Language - Go
 - I do not know Go but have been wanting to try it out for a long time now.

+## Step 1
-What should be done?
+- What should be done?
     - [X] Read the number of bytes in a file
     - [X] Output the number of bytes in the file
     - [X] Add a "-c" CLI flag
     - [X] Read the input from the CLI ("test.txt")

-### What did I learn?
+- What did I learn?
-- Assignment operation in Go
+    - Assignment operator, for loop, packages, opening/closing files in Go
     - CLI arguments
     - CLI flags

-## Step 1